Johnson facing questions over coronavirus lockdown

 After the UK death toll hit 335, the PM ordered the immediate closure of non-essential stores including those selling electronics and clothing.

+Management justified the move on the basis that selling sporting and fitness equipment makes the company a vital asset during a national shutdown, according to an email seen by the PA news agency.

+Labour Party chairman Ian Lavery questioned the decision, tweeting: “Who on earth does Mike Ashley think he is?
+He’s prepared to endanger the life of his employees and the public at large.”

-All public gatherings of more than two people – other than those they live with – will be barred, the PM said.
+The Prime Minister also ordered a ban on all public gatherings of more than two people – other than those they live with.

 Other premises to join pubs and restaurants in being closed are libraries, playgrounds, outdoor gyms, places of worship and hotels.